ReStackor User Manual

-The example below demonstrates use of ReStackor pro to weight scale a shim stack.
-Examples using the baseline Shim ReStackor code to weight scale a shim stack are on the ReStackor web site .
-As a first attempt to match the stiffness of the target shim stack a 8x0.05 shim was added to the stack taper.
-Results of the calculations show the stack matches the needed high speed damping but the low speed damping is still too low.
+As a first attempt to match the target curves a 8x0.05 shim was added to the stack taper.
+Results of the calculations show the stack matches the target at high speed, but low speed damping is still too low.

 To increase the low speed damping the clicker was reset from 10 to 8.
-Running the clickers at 8 provides the needed low speed damping and simultaneously match the high speed damping curve for the weight scaled target stack.
+Running the clickers at 8 provides the low speed damping increase needed and simultaneously match the high speed damping curve of the weight scaled target stack.

-You could also keep the clickers at 10 and increase the oil viscosity from SAE 5 wt to SAE 6 wt.
-For the small 10 mm valves used in the ReStackor demo small changes in oil viscosity create large damping effects due to the small passages and ports in the 10 mm valve.
+Instead of changing the clickers you could increase the oil viscosity from SAE 5 wt to SAE 6 wt.
+For the small 10 mm valves used in the ReStackor demo small changes in oil viscosity create large changes in damping due to the small passages and ports in the 10 mm valve.

 Contents of "Wt_Scale" tab

 Clicking the "Weight Scale" macro button simply loads the current calculation results into the "Wt_Scale" tab of the worksheet.
-Both Shim ReStackor and ReStackor pro results are loaded.
-Parameter definitions are given in the Output file link.
+Definitions of the parameters are given in the Output file link.